kylegoetz/tree-sitter-unison/README.md

 - [ ] complex tests using production code
 - [ ] test escape sequences in Text literals
 - [x] test watch expressions (`test>`)
+- [ ] do we need to support lcase, ucase, or both for hashes in base32hex?
+- [ ] offload hash detection to C scanner bc JS has problems parsing the hash, cycle, and cid correctly.
 - others?